Ice hockey at the Olympic Games: NHL participation

 Although in the following months the president of the IIHF René Fasel tried to convince NHL to change its decision, in September he stated that there was no chance for participation of NHL players in the Pyeongchang olympic tournament.
 "I can say that this is now gone.
 We can tick that off the list.
-We will have to look ahead to China and the Beijing 2022 winter Games because there is an interest of the league and we have noted that.
+We will have to look ahead to China and the Beijing 2022 Winter Games because there is an interest of the league and we have noted that.
 But logistically it is practically impossible for Pyeongchang.
 That train has left the station", he said.
 Some NHL players expressed their discontent with league's decision to skip the Olympics.
 Alexander Ovechkin, captain of the Washington Capitals: "The Olympics are in my blood and everybody knows how much I love my country", adding that "he would compete with Russia if he were the only NHL player to travel to South Korea".
 "It's brutal, [...]
 I don't think there's any reason we shouldn't be going", said Justin Faulk, 2014 Olympian and alternate captain for the Carolina Hurricanes.
-Eventually, the NHL players were forced to follow the league's decision and stay in their clubs during the 2018 Olympics.
+After skipping the 2018 Olympics, the league intended to return for the 2022 Games in Beijing but pulled out at the last minute over the COVID-19 pandemic.
+The league then officially returned for the 2026 and 2030 Games.